Late onset congenital adrenal hyperplasia: Management

 Management and treatment of LOCAH is case specific and the application of glucocorticoid treatment is not standard as it is in classic CAH.
 LOCAH is not a life-threatening medical condition and the risks of treatment given prenatally or to asymptomatic children outweigh potential benefits.
 In appropriate cases, glucocorticoids (usually hydrocortisone in children) are administered to suppress secretion of corticotropin releasing hormone (CRH) produced by hypothalamus and of adrenocorticotropic hormone (ACTH) produced by pituitary gland.
 This suppression will reduce concentration in blood of sex steroids produced by adrenal glands.
 Some of the main considerations in treatment include the watchful waiting of symptom severity as well as adverse responses to glucocorticoids administered as drugs, seen in patient bone mineral density, height and weight.
 For women, an oral contraceptive pill and androgen blockers such as spironolactone or cyproterone acetate are alternatives to glucocorticoids for managing symptoms of androgen excess.
-Women with LOCAH being treated with hydrocortisone have a lower miscarriage risk.
+There is still debate whether miscarriage rates in women with LOCAH are influenced by hydrocortisone treatment.

 Prevalence

-According to haplotype association studies, the prevalence of LOCAH in the general white population is estimated to be 1:500 to 1:1000, but in people with a high rate of marriage between relatives, the prevalence rate is as high as 1:50 to 1:100.
-A 2017 CYP21A2 genotype analysis predicted that the total frequency of LOCAH in the white population of the United States is about 1:200 (95% confidence level, from 1:100 to 1:280).
+According to haplotype association studies, the prevalence of LOCAH in the US Ashkenazi Jew and Caucasian populations is estimated to be 1:500 to 1:1000, but in people with a high rate of marriage between relatives, the prevalence rate is as high as 1:50 to 1:100.
+A 2017 CYP21A2 genotype analysis predicted that the total frequency of LOCAH in the general population of the United States is about 1:200 (95% confidence level, from 1:100 to 1:280).

 According to a 2017 meta-analysis, the prevalence of LOCAH among women with signs and symptoms of androgen excess is 4.2% globally, and between 1% and 10% depending on the ethnicity of the population being studied.

+As an intersex condition

-Anne Fausto-Sterling, an American sexologist, in a 2000 book "Sexing the Body" came up with an estimate that people with intersex conditions account for 1.7% of the general population.
-These estimates are cited by a number of prominent intersex advocacy organizations.
+Anne Fausto-Sterling, an American sexologist, in a 2000 book "Sexing the Body" estimated that people with intersex conditions account for 1.7% of the general population.
 Of these intersex individuals, according to Fausto-Sterling, 88% have LOCAH.
+This estimate is cited by prominent intersex advocacy and human rights organizations.

-Leonard Sax, an American psychologist and a family physician, criticized these figures in a review published in 2002 in The Journal of Sex Research, stating that from the clinician's perspective, LOCAH is not an intersex condition.
-Including LOCAH in intersex prevalence estimates has been cited as an example of misleading statistical practice.
+Leonard Sax, a family physician and author of gender essentialist books, disputes these figures in a review published in 2002 in The Journal of Sex Research, arguing for a narrow, clinically-focused definition of intersex that does not include LOCAH.